-To determine whether each pressure is capable of affecting (other than insignificantly) the site's features, the sensitivity assessments and risk profiling of pressures from the advice on operations section of the JNCC conservation advice package and Pressure Activity Database were used to identify the pressures from particular gears which are capable of affecting (other than insignificantly) each feature.
+To determine whether each pressure is capable of affecting (other than insignificantly) the site's features, the sensitivity assessments and risk profiling of pressures from the advice on operations section of the JNCC conservation advice package and Pressure Activity Database (PAD) were used.

+Table 9 to Table 11identify the pressures from particular gears which are capable of affecting (other than insignificantly) each feature.
 Where a pressure from a particular gear is identified as not being capable of affecting (other than insignificantly), justification is provided.
-Current evidence and understanding suggests that deep sea bed sub features are likely to have similar sensitivities to the identified pressures and have therefore been considered together.
+Current evidence and understanding suggests that deep-sea bed sub features are likely to have similar sensitivities to the identified pressures for the other designated features of the site and have therefore been considered together.